Priests (Ordination of Women) Measure 1993

-The Priests (Ordination of Women) Measure 1993 is a Church of England Measure passed by the General Synod of the Church of England enabling the ordination of women in the Church of England.
+The Priests (Ordination of Women) Measure 1993 (No. 2) is a Church of England measure passed by the General Synod of the Church of England enabling the ordination of women in the Church of England.

 Both Queen's Consent and Prince's Consent were required to pass the Measure.

 It was repealed by Bishops and Priests (Consecration and Ordination of Women) Measure 2014 which enabled the ordination of women as bishops and re-enabled the ordination of women as priests.

 Resolutions

 To protect those in the Church of England who could not accept the ordination of women as priests, two resolutions were provided.